Patty Judge: Iowa Secretary of Agriculture

-Judge was first elected to the office of Iowa Secretary of Agriculture in 1998 and then re-elected in 2002.
+Judge was first elected to the office of Secretary of Agriculture of Iowa in 1998.
+She ran against Dan Brown of the Republican Party, Edward L. Peak of the Reform Party, Samuel James of the Natural Law Party and Ronald Tigner as a write in candidate.
+Judge won at 451,715 votes, Brown lost at 424,940 votes.
+Peak, James and Tigner won a combined 25,599 votes.

+She was re-elected in 2002.
+She ran against John Askew of the Republican Party, Brian Russell Depew of the Iowa Green Party, Fritz Groszkruger of the Libertarian Party and Ronald Tigner as a return write in candidate.
+Judge won at 490,561 votes, Askew lost at 446,136 votes.
+Depew, Groszkruger and Tigner won a combined 44,403 votes.

 She holds the honor of being the first woman to serve as Iowa Secretary of Agriculture.
 Judge brought to the office a strong background in production agriculture, personnel management, finance, and the management of state government.

 Iowa Lieutenant Governor

 On February 15, 2006, Judge stepped down as a candidate for Governor of Iowa, announced her endorsement of Iowa Secretary of State Chet Culver for the office, and became his running mate as lieutenant governor.
-On November 7, 2006, she was elected Lieutenant Governor of Iowa.
+On November 7, 2006, she was elected Lieutenant Governor of Iowa with a vote of 569,021.
+During this tenure she was a Homeland Security Advisor and was critical in helping with rescue effort during the 2008 floods, worked on racial disparity in the prisons and championed children's health programs.

-Culver and Judge lost in their bid for re-election in 2010.
+Culver and Judge lost in their bid for re-election in 2010 to Terry Branstad and Kim Reynolds.
+Culver and Judge won 484798 to Branstad's and Reynolds' 592,494 votes.

 Judge announced on December 30, 2012, that she declined to run for lieutenant governor in 2014.

 Co-chair of America's Renewable Future

-In 2015, Judge was appointed the co-chair of a new bi-partisan PAC, whose sole purpose is to make candidates visiting Iowa aware of the need for the Renewable Fuel Standard.
-Judge has long been seen as a champion of agricultural issues and known for breaking barriers in being the first woman to serve as the Iowan Secretary of Agriculture.
+In 2015, Judge was appointed the co-chair of a new bipartisan PAC called America's Renewable Future, whose sole purpose is to make candidates visiting Iowa aware of the need for the Renewable Fuel Standard.
 Judge has since met with many potential candidates to show them the importance of the RFS.
-Judge will continue to serve in this role throughout the 2016 Election Cycle.
+Judge will continue to serve in this role throughout the 2016 election cycle.

 2016 U.S. Senate election

-On March 4, 2016, Judge announced her plan to run for the Senate Seat currently held by Senator Charles Grassley.
+On March 4, 2016, she announced her candidacy for the Democratic nomination for the United States Senate.
+She stated that her reason to run for the seat was "primarily in response to the rejection of hearings for the Supreme Court nominee".
+Specifically, Grassley's refusal to give Merrick Garland a hearing.

+She won the primary, with a vote of 46,322, on June 7, beating Rob Hogg, who won 37,801, Tom Fiegen, who won 6,573, and Bob Krause, who won 6,425.
 The New York Times deemed her a "formidable challenger" to Grassley.

-Judge lost the election by a 24.4% margin.
+She lost the general election to Republican incumbent Chuck Grassley by a 24.4% margin, a 375,000 vote loss.